mscook/GenomeBaser/README.rst

 GenomeBaser:
     1) Encourages best practice (uses rsync -> only update what's needed)
     2) Despises filenames that aren't easily understandable (symlinks to RefSeq based filename to Genus_species_strain.gbk)
-    3) Give you what you will probably wan't in the future (provides both .gbk and .fna.
+    3) Give you what you will probably want in the future (provides both .gbk and .fna.
 Generate PROKKA databases)
-    4) Understands important differences (partitions complete chomosome and complete plasmind into separate buckets)
+    4) Understands import`ant differences (partitions complete chromosome and complete plasmid into separate buckets)

 Installation